hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/lectures_and_discourses/1284_the_mundaka_upanishad.md

 The Bhakta says, Crawl nearer and nearer to the hypnotist, and when you get to the centre you do not see anything.
 You get clear of it.

-The Jnâni does not care to undergo all this trouble — it is a dangerous way.
+The Jnāni does not care to undergo all this trouble — it is a dangerous way.
 Unless a man becomes a lunatic, when he finds himself covered with mud, will he take more mud to wash himself?
 So why increase the hypnotism?
 Get out of the circle; cut it off and be free.
 When you are